-- Foster a healthy, welcoming city that is socially and - Maintain and improve the physical places and visual appeal of the city - Develop a smarter economy with diverse and sustainable - Practice good governance through openness and accountability while balancing aspirations with sound financial management.
+- Sustain, enhance and protect the natural environment Foster a healthy, welcoming city that is socially and culturally rich - Maintain and improve the physical places and visual appeal of the city - .
+Develop a smarter economy with diverse and sustainable employment - Practice good governance through openness and accountability while balancing aspirations with sound financial management.